I achieved to activate HTTPS on apache2 on Raspberry Pi 4!

 Attacker cannot impersonate because HTTPS uses digital certificate.

+Please keep in mind that only communication data is protected.
 Therefore, it does not make sense to protect your smartphone or server inside.

 So, please do not think that activating HTTPS is not perfect.
+HTTPS are minimum requirement.

 What do we need to activate HTTPS?